MetaMorphic-Digital/draw-steel/src/docs/Items.md

 ## Ability

-Abilities that are both melee and ranged have an additional context option to switch their display between ranged and melee; this is relevant if a character has kit or other bonuses that only apply to one or the other modes.
+Abilities that are both melee and ranged have an additional context option to switch their display between ranged and melee; this is relevant if a character has a kit or other bonuses that only apply to one or the other modes.

 ## Ancestry